Our research is editorially independent but we

 Did you know that there are around 10,000 species of birds in the world?
 Birdwatching is a hobby that has come into and fallen out of fashion over the years.
 Yet birds are truly beautiful creatures that deserve our observation, attention, and compassion.

 Birds exist in pretty much every city and country, but some travel destinations are known for their unique species and excellent birdwatching opportunities.
 Not only does observing birds teach us about their fascinating habits and features, but the activity also helps us slow down the pace of life and appreciate the nature that surrounds us.
-Here are 12 of the best birdwatching destinations around the world to add to your travel to-do list.
+Here are some of the best birdwatching destinations around the world to add to your travel to-do list.

 There are quite a few excellent birdwatching spots in the Caribbean, but one we’ll mention here is the Caroni Swamp in Trinidad.
 The best way to experience the birdlife here is to take a boat trip down the canal and mangroves until it opens up into a lake.
 The scarlet ibis is the national bird of Trinidad, and these birds are often seen in the region.
 They look black in the sky, but you’ll see their vibrant colors as they get closer.
 The birds often feed a few miles away on the coast of Venezuela and are coming back home.
 Other birds here are kingfishers and flycatchers.

-Kruger National Park is an ideal place to visit for animal lovers, and there are six birds here that are favored by bird watchers.
+A top wildlife watching park in Africa, Kruger National Park is an ideal place to visit for animal lovers, and there are six birds here that are favored by bird watchers.
 The park is a game reserve that spans around 20,000 square kilometers.
 If you can spot the saddle-billed stork, kori bustard, martial eagle, southern ground hornbill, and Pel’s fishing owl, then you’ve completed the set and earned a coveted birdwatching honor.
 It’s pretty easy to see the large vultures flying overhead here, but some of the others are much more challenging and take considerable patience.
 The Luvuvhu River is a popular birdwatching spot, and there are local tour groups that take visitors on safaris to get the best views.
 Safaris also introduce tourists to the elephants, lions, rhinos, and other mammals that call the region home.

 The town of Cape May is a popular vacation spot on the east coast of the U.S., and also just so happens to be a prime spot for birdwatchers.
 This is because many birds migrate through this area when they fly south for warmer winter weather.
-The best time to visit Cape May as a birdwatcher is in fall.
+The best time to visit Cape May as a birdwatcher is in the fall.
 Keep an eye out for a wide variety of songbirds, hawks, seabirds, and shorebirds when you visit.

 The Everglades have been threatened by development over the years but are still an excellent place for birders.
 This region became a national park in 1947, largely to protect its unique and vulnerable bird population.
 There are hundreds of species of birds that still call the Everglades home today.
 Some of the ones to keep an eye out for are the white-crowned pigeons, snail kites, and smooth-billed anis.
 Great blue herons are also common here.
 Plan your visit between the months of January and April for the best birding opportunities and get out to see them in the early morning at sunrise.